 6. License No. 1

 License No. 1, in the basement below the historic Hotel Boulderado, 2115 13th St., has a sleek speakeasy vibe, classic cocktails and live music Thursday through Saturday.
 On Monday, you can watch or participate in the weekly open mic.
+You can occasionally find events on other nights of the week, too.

 This small performance venue has real flavor.
 It was actually one of the first bars in Boulder to receive a legal license to serve hard liquor after the Prohibition.
 So its decor isn’t just for show; it’s historically meaningful.
 See License No. 1’s music calendar for more events.